-Garstang St Thomas School recognises that some groups of pupils can face additional safeguarding challenges, and understands that further barriers may exist when determining abuse and neglect in these groups of pupils.
+Garstang St Thomas Church of England School recognises that some groups of pupils can face additional safeguarding challenges, and understands that further barriers may exist when determining abuse and neglect in these groups of pupils.
 Additional considerations for managing safeguarding concerns and incidents amongst these groups are outline below.